I often get asked about how to best price one’s freelance work when working with clients.

 How much should you charge?
 Where do you start?

-How do you charge at a level that means you keep a client interested, maximise the amount of money you get for your planned (or finished) work, while retaining your self-respect?
+How do you charge at a level that means you keep a client interested, patient maximise the amount of money you get for your planned (or finished) work, while retaining your self-respect?

 [For SoundCloud audio of this post scroll to the bottom and listen.]